jackyzha0/bft-json-crdt/README.md

 |100k      | n/a     | 9.321s | n/a | 43.0s       |
 |All (259k)| 0.61s | 88.610s  | n/a | Timeout/OOM |

+## Flamegraph
-To run these on MacOS, run:
+To get some flamegraphs of the time graph on MacOS, run:

 ```bash
 sudo cargo flamegraph --dev --root --bench speed